mahmud83/PdfRecyclerView/README.md

 ------------

 Sample app Crashes with long PDF documents.
 Memory management has to be improved.
-The scale thing is not working as expected
+The scale thing is not working as expected. [photoview][1]-related lines have been temporally commented.

 TODOs